KDLGates/realwines/README.md

 ## Overview

-This application serves as the backend system for Real Wines' cellar management.
+This application serves as the backend and database management system for Real Wines' cellar management.
 The MVP provides basic functionality to track wines in the cellar with comprehensive wine data.
-The system connects to a PostgreSQL database that stores information about each wine in the collection.
+The system generates, populates, tests, connects, and performs CRUD (Create, Replace, Update, Delete) operations using a PostgreSQL database that stores information about each wine in the collection.

 ## Features (MVP)